Manage storage account settings in the Azure portal

-Azure Storage supports authorizing access to Blob and Queue storage resources using Azure Active Directory (Azure AD).
-Authorizing users or applications using an OAuth 2.0 token returned by Azure AD provides superior security and ease of use over Shared Key authorization and shared access signatures (SAS).
+Azure Storage supports authorizing requests to Blob and Queue storage using Azure Active Directory (Azure AD).
+Authorizing users or applications using an OAuth 2.0 token returned by Azure AD provides superior security and ease of use over Shared Key authorization.
 With Azure AD, there is no need to store the account access key with your code and risk potential security vulnerabilities.

 Microsoft recommends using Azure AD with your Azure Storage applications when possible.
 For more information, see Authorize access to Azure blobs and queues using Azure Active Directory.

 To view and copy your storage account access keys or connection string from the Azure portal:

 Navigate to the Azure portal.

 Locate your storage account.

 In the Settings section of the storage account overview, select Access keys.
 Your account access keys appear, as well as the complete connection string for each key.